whaynes/STCW23/jekyll/assessments/Engine/OICEW-5-1G.md

 ### Condition

-{{ "Using an approved simulator, in the laboratory, or aboard ship and given access to a fresh water generator." | markdownify }}
+Using an approved simulator, in the laboratory, or aboard ship and given access to a fresh water generator.

 ### Performance requirement